ooni/jafar/README.md

 proxy that is not working properly, hence the name of the module.

 When connecting using TLS, the above behaviour happens after the handshake.

+We write the CA on the file specified using `-bad-proxy-tls-output-ca` such that tools like curl(1) can use such CA to avoid TLS handshake errors.
+The code will generate on the fly a certificate for the provided SNI.
+Not providing any SNI in the client Hello message will cause the TLS handshake to fail.

 ## Examples